 -

-These toolbar actions control how the control content is displayed within the editing environment.
+These toolbar actions manage how the control content is displayed within the editing environment.
 By enabling the control outline, a border will be drawn around controls and layers.
-By enabling the wireframe mode, no control content will be drawn, but an outline of the controls is drawn.
-These modes can be used to optimize the application layout to avoid unnecessary damage and redraw operations.
+By enabling the wireframe mode, no control content will be drawn and only an outline of the controls is drawn.
+This is useful to minimize the amount of control overlap that occurs to prevent excessive redraw damage areas.

 - Editor Layout